Lebo-Madikane/low-level-programming/3-array/README.md

 ------

 A variable that stores an address and multiple data item.
 All data item must be of the same data type declared.

+0 - A C program that stores and prints an array of numbers from the user.